PNG vs SCO Dream11 Team Prediction: All You Need To Know

 PNG vs SCO Probable Playing XI

-PNG: Assad Vala (c), Tony Ura, Sese Bau, Nosaina Pokana, Charles Amini, Simon Atai (wk), Jason Kila, Hiri Hiri, Semo Kamea, Riley Hekure, Norman Vanua
+Papua New Guinea: Lega Siaka, Assad Vala (c), Charles Amini, Tony Ura, Sese Bau, Norman Vanua, Riley Hekure, Chad Soper, Simon Atai (wk), Alei Nao, Semo Kamea

-SCO: Matthew Cross (wk), Kyle Coetzer (c), Calum MacLeod, Richie Berrington, George Munsey, Dylan Budge, Michael Leask, Mark Watt, Gavin Main, Alasdair Evans, Hamza Tahir.
+Scotland: Kyle Coetzer (c), Matthew Cross (wk), Calum Macleod, Richie Berrington, George Munsey, Dylan Budge, Michael Leask, Mark Watt, Safyaan Sharif, Adrain Neill, Hamza Tahir